chscott/ConnectionsDocker/doc/images/db2_ic.md

 10. At this point, you should have the following directories/files:

-    - ~/images/db2/ic/Dockerfile
     - ~/images/db2/ic/env.txt
+    - ~/images/db2/ic/image/Dockerfile
-    - ~/images/db2/ic/setup/entrypoint.sh
+    - ~/images/db2/ic/image/setup/entrypoint.sh

-11. Change directories to the directory created in Step 1.
-For example, ~/images/db2/ic.
+11. Change to the ~/images/db2/ic/image directory.

 12. Build the image.